 The annual contest is open to high school sophomores who live and attend school in Cuivre River’s general service area, or who have Cuivre River Electric service in their homes.
 Local teachers are invited to nominate sophomore students to serve as CYCLE delegates, or students may apply independently.

-Applications for the 2021 CYCLE Program are now available at the link above.
+The 2022 CYCLE Program application period has closed.
+Winners will be announced May 11.
 For more information about the CYCLE program, contact Tim Schmidt at 636-695-4837 or by email at email@example.com.

 What CYCLE Offers